capaj/socket.io-rpc/readme.md

 ## Internal callbacks on client
 There are 4 internal callbacks, which might help you in case you need to be notified of a request beginning and ending:

-    onBatchStarts   //called when invocation counter equals 1 onBatchEnd      //called when invocation counter equals endCounter onCall          //called when one call is made to server onEnd           //called when one call is returned
+    batchStarts   //called when invocation counter equals 1 batchEnds      //called when invocation counter equals endCounter call          //called when one call is made to server response           //called when a call response is fired